-Oliver Tuszik is the Senior Vice President of Cisco's Global Partner Organization.
+Oliver Tuszik is the Senior Vice President of Cisco's Global Partner Sales.
 He has responsibility for managing and supporting 60,000+ global partners who represent the company's primary route to market.
-Cisco's Global Partner Organization encompasses value-added resellers, distributors, system integrators, independent software vendors and technology partners.
+Cisco's Global Partners encompass value-added resellers, distributors, system integrators, independent software vendors and technology partners.
 This globally connected ecosystem accounts for more than 80 percent of Cisco's revenue and is a unique differentiator in helping deliver business outcomes for customers.

 Tuszik and his leadership team are responsible for developing strategic initiatives and program innovations.
 With new solutions and services based on complementary technologies from Cisco and its partners, they will create alignment, profitable growth and capacity for Cisco and its partners.
 Tuszik and his team will continue simplifying the tools, processes, programs and offers that help partners be successful.